The answers to your most frequently asked questions.

 The work of the Sea Ranger Service is both environmentally sustainable, as well as financially.

-- By deploying purpose-built sailing work vessels versus traditional motor vessels to carry out its work at sea, the Sea Ranger cuts its CO2 emissions by up to 94,6% compared to using traditional motorised work vessels of the same size t0 perform similar work.
-This makes the work almost zero-emission.
+- By deploying purpose-built sailing work vessels versus traditional motor vessels to carry out its work at sea, the Sea Ranger cuts its CO2 emissions by up to 94,6% compared to using traditional motorised work vessels of the same size to perform similar work.
+This ensures our work out at sea is almost emission free.